tiny-technologies/neural/README.md

 just download
 ```

-Compile and run debug build:
+Compile and run the debug build:

 ```sh
 just debug
 ```

-Compile and run release build:
+Compile and run the release build:

 ```sh
 just release